SearchWP Blog

 Step 2: Customize Your Search Engine

-By default, there is only one search engine called Default.
+By default, there is already one search engine called Default.
 You can customize how search works across your site by editing its setting.

 For example, you can exclude from search specific pages or categories, adjust the post attributes’ relevance weight, and more.

-Here you can select which search sources you want WordPress to consider.
-By default, there are 3 active sources: Posts, Pages, and Media.
+Here, you can select which search sources you want WordPress to consider.

 To limit search on your site to a specific post type, you’ll need to uncheck all other sources except it.